 3. Golden Gate Park

-Stretching from the middle of the city to the Pacific Ocean and comprising 1,017 acres, Golden Gate Park is one of the city’s greatest attributes.
-Since its development in the late 1880s, it has provided San Franciscans with respite from urban life—offering dozens of well-tended gardens, museums, a buffalo paddock, a Victorian greenhouse, and great grassy expanses prime for picnicking, lounging, or tossing a Frisbee.
+Stretching from the middle of the city to the Pacific Ocean, 1,017 acre Golden Gate Park is one of the city’s best endowments.
+Since its development in the late 1880s, it has provided San Franciscans with respite from urban life—with dozens of well-tended gardens, museums, a bison paddock, a Victorian greenhouse, and great grassy expanses prime for picnicking, lounging, or tossing a Frisbee.

 Have the bus driver drop you off near John F. Kennedy Drive.
 Walking eastward on JFK Drive, you’ll pass five of the park’s most popular attractions: Stow Lake, the de Young Museum, the Japanese Tea Garden, the California Academy of Sciences, and the Conservatory of Flowers.